Slovak–Hungarian War: Land war

 Hungarian troops advanced quickly into eastern Slovakia, which surprised both Slovakia and Germany.
 Despite the confusion caused by the hurried mobilization and the acute shortage of officers, the Slovak force in Michalovce had coalesced enough to attempt a counterattack by the next day.
 That was largely because of Czech Major Kubíček, who had taken over command from Haššik and begun to get a better grip on the situation.
 Because they were based on a widely available civilian truck, spares were soon found to repair five of the sabotaged OA vz.
 30 armoured cars in Prešov, and they reached Michalovce at 05:30 on 24 March.
 Their Czech crews had been replaced by scratch teams of Slovak signallers from other technical armed forces.
 They were immediately sent to reconnoitre Budkovce, some 15 km south of Michalovce, but could not find any trace of the Hungarians.

 The Slovaks decided to counterattack eastwards, where the most advanced Hungarian outpost was known to be some 10 km away at Závadka.
 The road-bound armoured cars engaged the Hungarian pocket from the front whilst Slovak infantry worked round their flanks.
 Soon, they forced the heavily outnumbered Hungarians to fall back from Závadka towards their main line on the River Okna/Akna, just in front of Nižná Rybnica.

 The armoured cars continued down the road a little past Závadka whilst the Slovak infantry fanned out and began to deploy on a front of some 4 km on either side of them, between the villages of Úbrež and Vyšné Revištia.
 The infantry first came under Hungarian artillery fire during the occupation of Ubrež, north of the road.
 At 23:00 a general attack was launched on the main Hungarian line at Nižná Rybnica.
 The Hungarian response was fierce and effective.
-The Slovaks had advanced across open ground to within a kilometre of the Akna River when they began taking fire by Hungarian field and antitank artillery.
+The Slovaks had advanced across open ground to within a kilometre of the Akna River when they began taking fire from Hungarian field and antitank artillery.